Shunt Resistor vs Hall Effect Sensor

 Hall Effect Sensor

-A Hall effect sensor measures current through the magnetic field generated around a conductor.
+A Hall effect sensor measures current by detecting the magnetic field generated around a conductor.
+A semiconductor element converts magnetic field strength into an electrical signal.

-- Can measure AC and DC currents
+- Measures both AC and DC currents

-- Requires external power and signal conditioning circuitry
+- Requires external power and signal conditioning

 Comparison: Shunt Resistors vs Hall Effect Sensors